corpunWorld Corporal Punishment Research

 Ouch!!
 Corporal Punishment and Other Means to Rein In Unruly Students

-Article (September 1997) from the Yemen Times.
-Caning is prevalent.
+Article (1997) from the Yemen Times.
+Caning was said to be prevalent.

 Reminiscences of this famous Harare boys' school.
 In an example of local schoolboy terminology that I had not come across before, getting caned by the headmaster while bending over the back of his chair (described here in the 1950s and 1960s -- scroll down to "Correspondence") was called "being dooked" and strokes of the cane were known as "dooks".